Celidor/aws-iam-roles-anywhere/docs/PROFILE.md

 * Search for IAM Roles Anywhere
 * This will take you to IAM, Roles, Roles Anywhere
 * Create a profile
+* This is an optional [session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session) which further limits permissions
+* Effective permissions are the intersection of the session and role policies
 * Enter a name for the profile, e.g. `s3-read-access-single-bucket`
 * Select the role you created earlier
 * Copy and Paste the trust policy below